jroller33/nextjsTailwindcssTesting/README.md

 Next.js can sometimes run into issues when used with certain packages, or the package itself can have issues with how Next.js works.
 <br />
 Feel free to contribute or use this repo however you want 😁

+## Components that don't work with Next.js:

+`tw-elements` : Carousel